Red/Dark Spots Left Behind from Acne (Post-inflammatory Hyperpigmentation)

 Botanical and Natural Ingredients

 Botanical (plant-based) and natural extracts have been gaining attention as potential alternatives to hydroquinone.
-These extracts include soy, lignin peroxidase, aloesin, arbutin, ellagic acid, licorice, and mulberry.
-While many of these ingredients show promise in the lab or in short-term trials on people, more long-term, randomized, controlled studies are necessary to determine how effective these ingredients really are at reducing hyperpigmentation.20
+These extracts include soy, lignin peroxidase, aloesin, arbutin, ellagic acid, licorice, mulberry, and myrtle.
+While many of these ingredients show promise in the lab or in short-term trials on people, more long-term, randomized, controlled studies are necessary to determine how effective these ingredients really are at reducing hyperpigmentation.21,22

 Dry ice cryotherapy